osisoft/APIDocumentationSandbox/content/api-reference/streaming-updates/streaming-updates-signups.md

 <a id="opIdSignupManager_Get All Signups"></a>

 Gets all signups in a tenant's namespace.
-You must call GetSignupById while your signup is in an Activating status.
-Keep in mind that GetSignupById will only activate your signup once setup is complete.

 <h3>Request</h3>